carbonfive/log_weasel/README.md

 ## Resque

-When you configure Log Weasel as described above either in Rails or by explicitly calling <code>LogWeasel.configure</code>, it modifies Resque to include transaction IDs in all worker logs.
+When you configure Log Weasel as described above either in Rails or by explicitly calling `LogWeasel.configure`, it modifies Resque to include transaction IDs in all worker logs.

-Start your Resque worker with <code>VERBOSE=1</code> and you'll see transaction IDs in your Resque logs.
+Start your Resque worker with `VERBOSE=1` and you'll see transaction IDs in your Resque logs.

 ## Airbrake

-If you are using <a href="http://airbrake.io/p">Airbrake</a>, Log Weasel will add the parameter
-<code>log_weasel_id</code> to Airbrake errors so that you can track execution through your application stack that
-resulted in the error.
+If you are using <a href="http://airbrake.io/p">Airbrake</a>, Log Weasel will add the parameter `log_weasel_id` to Airbrake errors so that you can track execution through your application stack that resulted in the error.
 No additional configuration required.

 ## Example